pfafman/meteor-iron-table/README.md

 and then run meteorite to install.

 ```
-    mrt add iron-table
+    mrt add pfafman:iron-table
 ```

 ##Usage

-TODO:  Currently needs some TLC to get to work....
+TODO:  Currently needs some TLC to get to work and I have not documented all the steps.

 ## License